Best Bait for Flathead Catfish (Live vs Cut — What Really Works)

 • Triggers reaction strikes

-Cut bait just sits there.
+Cut bait just sits still.

 Where Your Bait Should Be in the Water